 Former CEO Arbitration

 On May 12, 2016 the Company received a demand for arbitration through the American Arbitration Association, Columbus, Ohio, from Ricardo J. Gonzalez, the Company’s then Chief Executive Officer, claiming that he was terminated without cause and, alternatively, that he resigned in accordance with Section 4G of his Employment Agreement pursuant to a notice received by the Company on May 9, 2016.
 On May 13, 2016, the Company notified Mr. Gonzalez that his failure to undertake responsibilities assigned to him by the Board of Directors and otherwise work after being ordered to do so on multiple occasions constituted an effective resignation, and the Company accepted that resignation.
 The Company rejected the resignation of Mr. Gonzalez pursuant to Section 4G of his Employment Agreement.
 Also, the Company notified Mr. Gonzalez that, alternatively, his failure to return to work after the expiration of the cure period provided in his Employment Agreement constituted cause for his termination under his Employment Agreement.
-Mr. Gonzalez is seeking severance and other amounts claimed to be owed to him under his Employment Agreement.
-In addition, the Company filed counterclaims against Mr. Gonzalez alleging malfeasance by Mr. Gonzalez in his role as Chief Executive Officer.
-Mr. Gonzalez has withdrawn his claim for additional severance pursuant to Section 4G of his Employment Agreement, and the Company has withdrawn its counterclaims.
-Mr. Gonzalez has made settlement demands but the Company has made no counteroffers to date.
-A three-person arbitration board has been chosen and a hearing is set for April 3-7, 2017 in Columbus, Ohio.
+Mr. Gonzalez is seeking severance and other amounts claimed to be owed to him under his employment agreement.
+The Company intends to vigorously defend its position.
+In addition, the Company has filed counterclaims against Mr. Gonzalez.
+We are currently in the process of choosing a three-person arbitration board.